Ramelius Resources Limited's (ASX:RMS) 8.7% loss last week hit both individual investors who own 56% as well as institutions

 On studying our ownership data, we found that 25 of the top shareholders collectively own less than 50% of the share register, implying that no single individual has a majority interest.

 Researching institutional ownership is a good way to gauge and filter a stock's expected performance.
 The same can be achieved by studying analyst sentiments.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.

 Insider Ownership Of Ramelius Resources

-Our most recent data indicates that insiders own some shares in Ramelius Resources Limited.
-As individuals, the insiders collectively own AU$8.9m worth of the AU$622m company.
-Some would say this shows alignment of interests between shareholders and the board.
-But it might be worth checking if those insiders have been selling.
+Shareholders would probably be interested to learn that insiders own shares in Ramelius Resources Limited.
+As individuals, the insiders collectively own AU$10m worth of the AU$777m company.
+It is good to see some investment by insiders, but it might be worth checking if those insiders have been buying.